Skip to main content

 • The Service Account Client ID is correctly entered in the Admin Console

-• All three required OAuth scopes are included
+• All required OAuth scopes are included

 • The delegated user is a super administrator

-Permission Denied on Admin SDK calls
+Permission Denied on Admin SDK Calls

 If Prowler connects but returns empty results or permission errors for specific API calls: